 The Sustainable Development Institute offers unique internship experiences to College of Menominee Nation students.
 See below for more information regarding the projects you can be involved in and how to apply.
-Summer 2017 internship opportunities will be posted this spring.

 Download and print the CMN internship application form here.
 You can also stop by student Services or Sustainable Development Institute to pick up an application and speak with our friendly staff about the internships we have available.

 SUNY ESF Digital Media Intern (2+ possible positions)